ekuiter/uvr2web/README.md

 **Arduino sketch**

 The Arduino sketch communicates with the UVR1611.
-Obviously, you need an Arduino board for that (tested on Leonardo).
+Obviously, you need an Arduino board for that.
+That works best with the Arduino Leonardo.
+The Uno is possible too, but more buggy concerning data receiving.
+Other Boards were not tested, but are basically possible too.
 Additionally, you have to solder a little Arduino shield (voltage divider).
 The UVR1611 outputs its data with a manchester code.
 The sketch decodes this signal and then sends the data to either a PC via a serial connection or the uvr2web PHP app via Ethernet.